Skip to main content

 2. Suggest mapping

 Call POST /v2/imports/{import_id}/mapping/suggest.This returns a best-effort mapping suggestion from source columns to template columns.
+Each suggestion includes a column_confidence, a value_confidence (category targets only), and a restored_from_history flag indicating when the match was lifted from a prior import rather than re-scored.
 Clients can accept these suggestions as-is or adjust them before validation.

 3